koverstreet/ktest/README.md

 You'll need an ssh key in $HOME/.ssh for build-test-kernel ssh to work; it adds your public key to the vm's authorized_keys.

+The user running ktest should also be added to the kvm group.

 ktest should work on any Linux distribution.